A Summer of Arabic Study in Oman

 In all seriousness, the learning curve going into an Arabic immersion classroom was steep, but it improved quickly.
 Our instructor, Ustaadha Habiba, calibrated her teaching style to our level, and we learned the necessary classroom vocab (and got accustomed to her accent) by sheer exposure and repetition.
 By the third or fourth week, moments of utter confusion were few and far between, replaced by a sense of basic understanding, punctuated by moments of excitement when we reached a sort of collective “breakthrough” moment.

-Ma’a as-salaama until my next post, when I’ll talk about Omani culture and our travels around the country!
+Until my next post, when I’ll talk about Omani culture and our travels around the country!